Loading...

 What is a Module Task

-Similar to Composable Tasking, but in a more generic setting, the template function, tf::make_module_task, allows you to create a task over a taskflow graph that can be executed by an executor.
-This provides a flexible way to encapsulate and reuse complex task logic within your Taskflow applications.
-The example below demonstrates how to create and launch multiple taskflows in parallel using asynchronous tasking:
+Similar to Composable Tasking, but in a more general setting, the template function tf::make_module_task allows you to create a task over a Taskflow graph that can be executed by an executor.
+This provides a flexible mechanism to encapsulate and reuse complex task logic within your Taskflow applications.
+The following example demonstrates how to create and launch multiple Taskflow graphs in parallel using asynchronous tasking:

 tf::Executor executor;